fission/fission/environments/dotnet20/builder/README.md

 ```
  Source Package zip :
  --soruce.zip
-	|--Func.cs
+	|--func.cs
 	|--nuget.txt
 	|--exclude.txt
 	|--....MiscFiles(optional)
 	|--....MiscFiles(optional)
 ```

-Func.cs --> This contains orignal function body with Executing method name as : Execute nuget.txt--> this file contains list of nuget packages required by your function , in this file
+**func.cs** --> This contains original function body with Executing method name as : Execute

-		         	put one line per nuget with nugetpackage name:version(optional) formate Forexample :
+**nuget.txt**--> this file contains list of nuget packages required by your function , in this file put one line per nuget with nugetpackage name:version(optional) format, for example :

 ```
 				   RestSharp
 				   Newtonsoft.json:10.2.1.0
 ```

-'		  	      this should match the following regex as mentions in builderSetting.json
+		  	      this should match the following regex as mentioned in builderSetting.json

 ```
      		      "NugetPackageRegEx": "\\:?\\s*(?<package>[^:\\n]*)(?:\\:)?(?<version>.*)?\\n"
 ```

-'	     	      (Note: Please do not forget to add newline /enter in the last line of file else last line will be immited)
+	     	      (Note: Please do not forget to add newline /enter in the last line of file else last line will be omitted )

- exclude.txt--> as nuget.txt will download orignal package and their dependent packages , thus sometime dependent packages might not be that usefull and can break compilation , thus this file contains list of dlls of specific nuget packages which doesnt need to be
-				      added during compilation if  they  break compilation .put one line per nuget with dllname:nugetpackagename formate ,For example :
+ **exclude.txt**--> as nuget.txt will download original package and their dependent packages , thus sometime dependent packages might not be that usefull and can break compilation , thus this file contains list of dlls of specific nuget packages which doesnt need to be added during compilation if  they  break compilation .Put one line per nuget with dllname:nugetpackagename formate ,for example :

 ```
 			     Newtonsoft.json.dll:Newtonsoft.json
 ```